-(1) On December 31, 2023, an accrual was recorded for VISPO Forbearance payment comittments to be paid in 2024.
-The EAA includes the budgeted expense for payout in the year of payment (2024) and reversed the accrual from 2023, resulting in a net \$0 impact to ending Net Position at December 31, 2024.
+(1) On December 31, 2024, an accrual was recorded for VISPO Forbearance payment comittments to be paid in 2025.
+The EAA includes the budgeted expense for payout in the year of payment (2025) and reversed the accrual from 2024, resulting in a net \$0 impact to ending Net Position at December 31, 2025.

 (2) The Edwards Aquifer Conservancy (EAC), a nonprofit supporting organization of the EAA, is reported as a blended component unit in the EAA's financial statements.
-In 2023, the EAC acquired conservation easements (valued at approximately \$17,400,000) and are included in the "Net Investment in Capital Assets" line above for 2023 and 2024.
+In 2023, the EAC acquired conservation easements (valued at approximately \$17,400,000) and are included in the "Net Investment in Capital Assets" line above beginning in 2023.